Making Vision Transformers Truly Shift-Equivariant: Truly Shift-equivariant ViT

 \section{Truly Shift-equivariant ViT}

-In the previous section, we identified components of ViT that are not shift-equivariant.
-Hence, to achieve perfect shift-consistency, we redesign four ViT modules to be shift-equivariant, including tokenization, self-attention, patch merging, and positional embedding.
-As equivariance is preserved under composition, ViTs using shift-equivariant modules are end-to-end shift-equivariant.
+In the previous section, we identified components of ViTs that are not shift-equivariant.
+To achieve shift-equivariance in ViTs, we redesign four modules: tokenization, self-attention, patch merging, and positional embedding.
+As equivariance is preserved under compositions, ViTs using these modules are end-to-end shift-equivariant.

-{ \bf Adaptive tokenization (\texttt{A-token}).} The original \texttt{token} breaks an image into patches using a spatially regular grid, without taking into account any image properties.
-This hinders shift consistency, since a shifted input splits in different patches and tokens.
-Instead, we propose splitting an image into patches in a data-dependent way.
-Our method evaluates all possible groups of patches and selects the one that maximizes a shift-invariant function, obtaining the same tokens despite input shifts.
+\myparagraph{Adaptive tokenization (\texttt{A-token}).} Standard tokenization splits an input into patches using a regular grid, breaking shift-equivariance.
+We propose a data-dependent alternative that selects patches that maximize a shift-invariant function, resulting in the same tokens regardless of input shifts.